-1. A letter of intent.
+- A letter of intent.
 All potential applicants must submit a letter of intent providing a detailed description of their proposed project.
-Be sure to include all of the pertinent facts including surface material, length, etc.

-2. Completed application form, narrative responses and required attachments.

-- Format: Submit materials on 8.5x11-inch paper or 11x17-inch paper for maps and plans.
+Be sure to include all of the pertinent facts including surface material, length, width, etc. - 2.
+Completed application form, narrative responses and required attachments.
+The digital application is a fillable document. - Format: Submit materials on 8.5x11-inch paper or 11x17-inch paper for maps and plans.
 Text must be no smaller than 11 point computer font. - Copies: Submit six color copies of your completed application packet to the address below. - Submit all materials together at the same time. - Staple in the upper left corner. - Do not put applications and materials in notebooks or binders.